FDA ESG: Complete Guide to the Electronic Submissions Gateway

 FDA ESG Account Setup: Step-by-Step Registration

 Creating an FDA ESG account is a prerequisite for electronic submissions.
-The FDA ESG account setup process involves multiple steps and typically requires 2-4 weeks for complete configuration.
+The setup process involves multiple technical and administrative steps, so sponsors should start well before their first submission deadline.

 ESG Account Registration Process